lhuang14/starter-hugo-academic/content/home/awards.md

 title: Awards
 subtitle: ''

-content:

 design:
-  # Choose a view for the listings:
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
-  view: citation
-  columns: '2'
+  columns: '1'
 ---